 The ethos; the very spirit and character of Teone Reinthal Natural Perfume is above all else, an aspiration for freedom.
 For me, personal freedom flows when I respond to life instinctively through creative expression.
 Such freedom may be rare and precious, and yet, freedom is also a human right.
 The freedom to live peacefully, the freedom to love and be loved is our birthright and our truest nature.
 Freedom exists and even flourishes in the face of oppression, because true freedom arises first in human hearts and minds.

 During a dark time in my life, I wandered into a forest of fragrant dreams and began blending simple aromatherapy perfumes.
 My fascination for, and total immersion in natural, botanical ingredients became a compelling and creative focus in following my nose.
 The healing application of that focus commenced a joyful process of liberation from trauma and sorrow.
-These days, my natural perfumes are sophisticated fine fragrances – venturing off to meet people all over the world.
+These days, my works are sophisticated fine fragrances – venturing over all the world.

 Natural perfume is, for me, the very heart and the touchstone of a freedom that enables me to be, and become, all that I am.